ONSdigital/rm-case-service/API.md

 &mdash;an optional `iac` boolean query parameter can be used to specify that the JSON response include the unique access code associated with the case.
 For example:

-* `GET /cases/partyid/{partyId}?iac=true?max_cases_per_survey=<n>`
+* `GET /cases/partyid/{partyId}?iac=true?max_cases_per_survey={n}`

-If the iac query parameter is omitted the unique access code **will not** be returned with the case details.
+* iac : If the iac query parameter is omitted the unique access code **will not** be returned with the case details.
 The JSON examples provided for the three endpoints mentioned above include the code for illustration purposes.

-The max_cases_per_survey is an optional parameter.
-If not present then all cases for that party will be returned If present as an integer then only the most recent <n> cases per survey will be returned.
+* max_case_per_survey : The max_cases_per_survey is an optional parameter.
+If not present then all cases for that party will be returned
+If present as an integer then only the most recent {n} cases per survey will be returned.

 ## Service Information